I’m a minimalist. When it comes to skincare, that is (books and dresses, I can never have enough of).

 Of course, if you don’t wear sunscreen, a moisturizer with SPF is better than nothing.
-But then, why aren’t you wearing sunscreen?
-Do you like premature wrinkles that much?
+But then, why aren’t you wearing sunscreen?!

-Day creams tend to have a lighter texture.
-That’s cos we wear them under makeup.
-If they were richer, they’d turn our face into a greasy and shiny mess!
+Day creams tend to have a lighter texture because they’re worn them under makeup.
+If they were richer, they’d turn your face into a greasy and shiny mess!

-Again, there are two things that set them apart:
+Again, there are two things that set them apart from day moisturisers:

 Duh!
 Already covered that, Gio!

 Yeah, but I just want to mention why.
-We don’t wear makeup while we sleep (you DON’T, right?), so no one cares if their creams take a bit longer to absorb.
+You don’t wear makeup while you sleep (you DON’T, right?), so no one cares if their creams take a bit longer to absorb.
 As long as it doesn’t take ages and turns their face into a war zone, that is!

 Retinol.
 Vitamin C. Glycolic acid.
 All that amazing stuff that kicks your wrinkles away.
 And make your skin more susceptible to sun damage, too (oh, the irony!).